Richard Dawkins was born in Nairobi, Kenya, still during the English occupation. Son of Englishmen there.

 What draws attention in the debate is the enormous difficulty in establishing communication.
 O’Connor, the moderator, did an excellent and herculean work, trying to translate speech—and questions—From one to the other.
 Nevertheless, in 1 hour and 32 minutes, there were few moments when there was real exchange, a real dialogue.
 We are used to seeing debates in which there is no dialogue (e.g. all national and international political debates in recent decades).
 The difference, and something that made this so interesting, is that here we have two highly literate, unquestionably intelligent people (how honest they are is another issue), who were not fighting a public office and did not have the need for politicians to "win" the debate.
 Yet they were unable to establish dialogue with each other.

 We tell ourselves stories in order to live.
 The princess is caged in the consulate.
 A man with the candy will lead the children into the sea.
-We look for sermon in the suicide, for the social or moral lesson in the murder of five. (…) We live entirely (…) by the imposition of a narrative line upon disparate images, by the ‘ideas’ with which we have learned to freeze the shifting phantasmagoria which is our actual experience.[2]
+We look for sermon in the suicide, for the social or moral lesson in the world of five. (...)
+We live fully (...) by the imposition of a narrative line upon nonsense images, by the ‘ideas’ with which we have learned to freeze the shifting phantasmagoria which is our current experience.[2]

 É difícil imaginar que Peterson, de facto, não tenha entendido a pergunta reiterada de Dawkins.
 Talvez, por algum motivo, tenha algum receio de admitir que acredita na materialidade das histórias bíblicas, ou que não acredita nas histórias e lê a Bíblia como se lê Crime e Castigo ou mitologia grega.